World's Strongest Man: 2010s

 Žydrūnas Savickas repeated his victory in 2010, winning by countback against Brian Shaw in the closest finish in WSM history.
 Top IFSA competitor and fan favorite Mikhail Koklyaev finished third in his WSM debut.
 Savickas set a new world record in the Giant Wooden Log Lift with a lift of 210 kg.

 In 2011, Brian Shaw and two-time defending champion Žydrūnas Savickas were tied on points going into the final event.
 Shaw defeated Savickas in the Atlas Stones, winning his first title.
-Over the next four years, the pair would trade the title back and forth.
+Over the next four years, the pair traded the title back and forth.

 Going into the 2012 contest, Shaw suffered from nerve damage in his hands and slipped down to fourth place.
 This opened the door for Savickas to capture his third WSM title, with fellow Lithuanian Vytautas Lalas coming in second and the Icelandic giant Hafþór Júlíus Björnsson finishing third.
 Savickas set a new world record in the Log Lift with a lift of 220 kg.

-Shaw would regain his title in 2013, ahead of Savickas (2nd) and Björnsson (3rd).
+Shaw regained his title in 2013, ahead of Savickas (2nd) and Björnsson (3rd).
 The 2014 contest was one of the closest battles in WSM history, with these three men separated by just two points going into the Atlas Stones.
 Savickas clinched the title by just half a point ahead of Björnsson, and just 3 ahead of Shaw, becoming the fourth man to win four titles.
 This victory made Savickas the oldest athlete to ever win the title at the age of 38 years and 8 months.

-Shaw would defeat Savickas once again in 2015, with the title coming down to the two of them in the final event for the 4th time.
+Shaw defeated Savickas once again in 2015, with the title coming down to the two of them in the final event for the 4th time.
 Björnsson finished on the podium yet again, with Britain's Eddie Hall coming in 4th.
 Savickas didn't compete in 2016, as Shaw successfully defended his title and joined Savickas on four titles.
-Björnsson made a 5th podium finish as the runner up, as Hall continued his steady rise to finish 3rd, despite placing last in the first event.
+Björnsson made a fifth podium finish as the runner up, as Hall continued his steady rise to finish 3rd, despite placing last in the first event.